ChopinF/NexusSoftware/backend/README.md

   - [Review](#review)
   - [Notification](#notification)
 <!--toc:end-->
-# You can found API endpoints in api.md
+# You can find API endpoints in api.md

 # Tehnologii